-This is the first in a multi-part series in which we explore and compare various deep learning tools and techniques for market forecasting using Keras and TensorFlow.
+This is the first in a multi-part series where we explore and compare various deep learning trading tools and techniques for market forecasting using Keras and TensorFlow.
 In this post, we introduce Keras and discuss some of the major obstacles to using deep learning techniques in trading systems, including a warning about attempting to extract meaningful signals from historical market data.

 In the last few years, deep learning has gone from being an interesting but impractical academic pursuit to a ubiquitous technology that touches many aspects of our lives on a daily basis – including in the world of trading.
 This meteoric rise has been fuelled by a perfect storm of: